Skip to content

 Affinity Photo vs Photoshop: Features, Pricing, Verdict

-Affinity Photo charges you once.
+Affinity is now free.
 Photoshop charges you forever.
-That single difference drives the entire Affinity Photo vs Photoshop debate — but pricing alone does not determine which editor you should use.
+That single difference reshaped the entire Affinity vs Photoshop debate in October 2025, when Canva (which acquired Affinity's maker, Serif) made the whole suite free — but pricing alone does not determine which editor you should use.
 Feature gaps, AI capabilities, performance characteristics, and ecosystem lock-in all matter.

-Affinity Photo 2.5 is a serious raster image editor: layers, masks, RAW processing, HDR merge, focus stacking, non-destructive adjustments, and a Develop persona that rivals standalone RAW processors.
-Photoshop v26.3 remains the industry standard with generative AI, the deepest plugin ecosystem, and decades of muscle memory baked into professional workflows.
+Affinity — now a single free app from Canva that combines the old Photo, Designer, and Publisher into Pixel, Vector, and Layout "Studios" (current build v3.2, April 2026) — is a serious raster image editor: layers, masks, RAW processing, HDR merge, focus stacking, non-destructive adjustments, and a Develop persona that rivals standalone RAW processors.
+Photoshop v27.7 remains the industry standard with generative AI, the deepest plugin ecosystem, and decades of muscle memory baked into professional workflows.

 This comparison covers the real differences — where each editor genuinely excels, where the gap is closing, and where it is not.